 This one remains difficult!
 As I recover, I find myself forgetting that I still need to rest and elevate my ankle throughout the day.
 That means that I am on “go mode” until I realise that I am a bit swollen and sore, which means that it takes even more time to rest and let the swelling go down.
 If I were to just build in time to elevate my ankle, I would be much better!

-Happily, I am able to enjoy life.
-Which means that last week’s visit to Croatia was manageable.
-And I even managed a nice wee walk in the woods today—though I restrained myself from continuing once the trail became unsafe and unstable (not something I would have ordinarily done!).
+Happily, I can enjoy life.
+This means that last week’s visit to Croatia was manageable.
+And I even managed a nice wee walk in the woods today, although I restrained myself from continuing once the trail became unsafe and unstable (not something I would have ordinarily done!).

 However, I am pleased to say that I am improving on finding a good balance.
 Not by leaps and bounds, but I am getting better.
 Slowly.